microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 **Important: Set the ammonia click to minimum gain before power on!**

 On Power-on-Reset (POR), the system boots up and performs a self-check of the hardware.
 If no issues are encountered, the system will enter a 24 hour warm-up phase for the sensor.
 During this period, the sensor will get warm to the touch.
-Once per hour, the microcontroller will print a message to the UART to indicate the current time remaining.
+Once per hour, the microcontroller will print a message to the UART to indicate the current time remaining as well as run a memory scan to verify the flash memory and EEPROM (EEPROM is only scanned in the Monitor state).

 After warm-up, the system will check to see if a calibration is stored in internal EEPROM.
 If the calibration data is not present, it will print a message to the UART.
 The user must press and hold SW0 to begin the zero-point sensor calibration.